AyushVerma2/surfer/README.md

 ## Docker
 ### Building the docker image
-1. First run the following command, it takes a while ( ~7 minutes ) so relax and have a nice cup of tea..
+1. Build the docker container, it takes a while ( ~7 minutes ) so relax and have a nice cup of tea..

 ```
 docker build -t surfer .
 ```

-1. After the building the docker container you can then run it by doing the following command
+2. After the building the docker container you can then run it by doing the following command

 ```
 docker run -p 8080:8080 surfer
 ```

-1. Browse to `http://localhost/8080` for the Welcome page
+3. Browse to `http://localhost/8080` for the Welcome page

 ## Example Usage